 Across the school we have a reading 'Buddy' session to promote the love of reading.Older children are mentors for younger pupils and their partnership develops a friendship through reading.

 The mentors are trained to support reading, engage in conversation and motivate their partner.

 In addition, all of our classrooms have reading areas for children that are comfortable, inviting and resourced with a changing and wide selection of books (Mrs Punter ensures this!)

 Last year we had a photo competition to see where we are reading our books in our spare time!
 Here are the winners who have their photos displayed in the school entrance.

-Many children enter the Summer Library Reading Challenge, and in the summer of 2016, we were the 'Top Performing School' in the Towcester Area.
+Many children enter the Summer Library Reading Challenge, and in the summer of 2017 and 2018, we were the 'Top Performing School' in the Towcester Area.